mozsearch/mozsearch/README.md

 - Push your changes to your mozsearch branch and your mozsearch-mozilla branch, if appropriate.
-  - It's usually a good idea to explicitly make sure you've saved all your buffers, that `git status` shows no uncommited changes, that `make build-test-repo` runs successfully, and that `git push -f REMOTE BRANCH` says all the commits are already there.
+  - It's usually a good idea to explicitly make sure you've saved all your buffers, that `git status` shows no uncommitted changes, that `make build-test-repo` runs successfully, and that `git push -f REMOTE BRANCH` says all the commits are already there.
 - Pick what "channel" you are going to use.
 Generally, the right answer is the